kirtfitzpatrick/chap/README.md

 deps/chap/chap.sh

-$ chap confirm_cmd "chap attention_cmd 'find .'
-'This is all the things.'"
-"Confirm all the things."
-Info: Confirm all the things.
-chap attention_cmd 'find .'
-'This is all the things.'
+$ chap confirm_cmd "echo 'A command that requires caution.'"
+"Run this command that requires caution?"
+Info: Run this command that requires caution? echo 'A command that requires caution.'
 Execute (a=all, s=skip):
-Initiated at: 14:00:39
+Initiated at: 08:41:38
-Attention: This is all the things. find .
-.
-./.DS_Store
-./demo.sh
-./one-more.empty
-./deps
-./deps/.DS_Store
-./deps/bin
-./deps/bin/chap -> ../chap/chap.sh
-./deps/chap
-./deps/chap/chap.sh
- ... [ 1 more lines ]
+A command that requires caution.
-Completed at: 14:00:39
+Completed at: 08:41:38
 ```